 In-water cleaning and treatment of biofouling

-The Australian, State and Northern Territory governments are collaborating with maritime industry and vessel operators to review Australia’s anti-fouling and in-water cleaning guidelines and to develop an In-water cleaning and treatment standard.
+The Australian, state and territory government collaborated with the maritime industry and vessel operators to review Australia’s anti-fouling and in-water cleaning guidelines.

 Self-assessment and further assistance

-Learn more about your obligations in relation to Australia’s marine environment and biodiversity under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) on the Commonwealth Department of the Environment and Energy website.
+the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) on the Referrals under the EPBC Act website.

 If the EPBC Act does not apply to your vessel, check some general recommendations about in-water cleaning in Commonwealth waters and use the decision support tool in Appendix 1 of the guidelines to self-assess your activity.

-For further advice or to obtain permission to clean your vessel in Commonwealth waters, please contact the relevant Commonwealth department:
+For further advice or to obtain permission to clean your vessel in Commonwealth waters, contact the relevant Australian Government department.

-- if the matter relates to the biosecurity risk of the activity, email the Department of Agriculture, Water and the Environment
+- If the matter relates to the biosecurity risk of the activity, email the Marine pests team.

-- if the matter relates to the anti-fouling contaminant risk, email the Department of the Environment and Energy
+- If the matter relates to the anti-fouling contaminant risk, email the Community information unit

-- if the matter relates to Commonwealth marine reserves, email the Department of the Environment and Energy
+- If the matter relates to Commonwealth marine reserves, email the Marine reserves team.

 In-water cleaning applications

 The approval process to conduct in-water cleaning or treatment in an Australian port is complex.
 The application process varies between jurisdictions and can involve multiple government agencies and port authorities who consider the biosecurity risks and impacts the activity will have on the environment and operation of the port.

-To obtain permission to clean your vessel in Australian state or territory waters please contact the relevant authority.
-It is important that you give authorities sufficient time to consider your request prior to your proposed cleaning activity.
+To obtain permission to clean your vessel in Australian state or territory waters, contact the relevant authority.
+It is important you give authorities sufficient time to consider your request before your proposed cleaning activity.

-To avoid costs associated with unmanaged biofouling when entering Australian territorial waters we recommend that international vessels clean before they leave, rather than relying on in-water cleaning to manage biofouling on arrival.
+To avoid costs associated with unmanaged biofouling when entering Australian territorial waters, international vessels should be cleaned before they leave, rather than relying on in-water cleaning on arrival.

 New South Wales